 - I. Develop a hypothesis about the effects of the environmental condition you chose to vary upon enzyme activity. - 2.
 Design an experiment to test that hypothesis. - 3.
-Prepare a protocol to carry out that experiment using the space on the next page.
+Prepare a protocol to carry out that experiment.
+Write your protocol in the space below.